-ECGenie records the cardiac electrical signals at 2 kHz to provide optimal fidelity in describing the rapid ECG interval durations in mice (e.g., a QRS interval duration of ~8 ms).
+ECGenie Clinic records the cardiac electrical signals at 2 kHz to provide optimal fidelity in describing the rapid ECG interval durations in mice (e.g., a QRS interval duration of ~8 ms).
 The typical laboratory setting easily accommodates the footprint of the entire system.
-This includes the shielded acquisition platform, analog input and bioamplification, and direct connection to Windows computers.
+This includes the disposable electrode recording towers, analog input and bioamplification, and direct connection to Windows computers.

 The instrument is based on patented technology for non-invasively detecting cardiac electrical activity through the animals’ paws.
-The size and spacing of disposable footplate electrodes facilitate contact between the electrodes and the paws to provide a lead II ECG in laboratory animals.
+The size and spacing of the conductive surface facilitates contact between the electrodes and the paws to provide a lead II ECG in laboratory animals.
 EzCG analyses software, provided by Mouse Specifics, analyzes the signals to assess animal health, cardiac diseases, and drug toxicity.

 • High-pass and low-pass filtering